OneOverCosine/cloud_computing/README.md

 ## What is AWS?
 It's a cloud service provider.
+They offer more than 100 cloud services on their platform.

+It's a secure cloud service platfrom.
+They offer computing power, database(s), networking, content sorage, and more.
+Services are offered on a pay-as-you-go basis.

 ### Three Benefits of using AWS
+- Security
+- Experience
+- Flexible
+- Easy to use
+- Scalable